Sanjit1/WizardMirror/README.md

 Once you have finished installing WizardMirror and configured all the software, you can move on to the hardware: the actual mirror design.
 You will need
 - LCD screen
-- 2 way mirror glass/film
+- 2-way mirror glass/film
 - Wooden frame to frame the mirror.
 - Cables to get your Raspberry Pi running and connect it to the Screen
 - Other tools

 What you will need to do:
-Open up your LCD Monitor, attatch the mirror film on top of it, frame it, attatch the Raspberry pi and attatch it to the wall.
-School's starting, so I cant really do much right now, but as soon as winter break starts I'll try to make a build video.
+Open up your LCD Monitor, attach the mirror film on top of it, frame it, attach the Raspberry pi and attach it to the wall.
+School's starting, so I can't do much right now, but as soon as winter break starts I'll try to make a build video.

+Check out how to [contribute](#contributing) to WizardMirror.

 # Positions
 Here is a list of positions, where you can place your apps
 ![Positions](positions.png)

 # Feature Request
-You can request features for WizardMirror through its [feathub link](https://feathub.com/Sanjit1/WizardMirror) .
+You can request features for WizardMirror through its [feathub link](https://feathub.com/Sanjit1/WizardMirror).
 Here are requested features, you can vote for them, by clicking on the picture.
 [![Feature Requests](http://feathub.com/Sanjit1/WizardMirror?format=svg)](https://feathub.com/Sanjit1/WizardMirror)

-# Contributing

-To contribute to WizardMirror, check out [Contributing](CONTRIBUTING.md)